cabforum/netsec/docs/NSR.md

    2. access to CA Infrastructure.

 The CA MUST enforce the use of Multi-Party Control for access to any physical CA Infrastructure component.

 #### 2.2.4

 The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are generated and managed in accordance with NIST 800-63B Appendix A.

-The CA SHALL NOT require periodic password changes with a period less then two (2) years.
+The CA SHALL NOT require periodic password changes with a period less than two (2) years.

 The CA MUST ensure passwords used as authentication credentials for accounts on CA Infrastructure have a minimum of twelve (12) characters.

 The CA MUST ensure passwords used as authentication credentials for accounts on Network Equipment or Workstations have a minimum of eight (8) characters.

 #### 2.2.5

-The CA MUST ensure any remote connection which enables administration of and/or access to CA Infrastructure:
+The CA MUST ensure any remote connection that enables administration of and/or access to CA Infrastructure:
    1. originates from a Workstation owned and/or controlled by the CA;
    2. is made through a temporary, non‐persistent, and encrypted channel;
    3. is authenticated using Multi‐Factor Authentication; and